travigd/documentation/server/setting-up-varnish-in-linux.md

 version: "4.0.2"
 ---

-This document provides a brief guide on how to install the Event Store with varnish reverse proxy in a linux environment.
-For more information on how to properly configure varnish for your requirements, check the [Varnish website](https://www.varnish-cache.org/trac/wiki/Introduction).
+This document provides a brief guide on how to install Event Store with the varnish reverse proxy in a Linux environment.
+For more information on how to properly configure varnish for your requirements, read the [Varnish documentation](https://www.varnish-cache.org/trac/wiki/Introduction).

-A reverse proxy can also be used to limit access to the Event Store without breaking http caching (authenticate to the proxy not to the Event Store itself).
-Since the Event Store is running http only on the loopback adapter users must enter through the reverse proxy to reach the Event Store.
-[Ben Clark’s Gist](https://gist.github.com/benclark/2695148) contains a more configured varnish config that includes basic authentication as well as some other niceties such as putting headers on for hits/misses).
+You use a reverse proxy to limit access to Event Store without breaking HTTP caching (authenticate to the proxy not to Event Store itself).
+Since Event Store runs HTTP only on the loopback adapter, users must enter through the reverse proxy to reach Event Store.
+[Ben Clark’s Gist](https://gist.github.com/benclark/2695148) contains a more configured varnish configuration that includes basic authentication as well as some other niceties such as adding headers for hits/misses).

 The first thing that we will need to do is to install varnish